If you wind up your charity, it no longer exists and must stop all operations.

 You also need to tell members, volunteers, employees, clients, donors and maybe the local community and the public.

 Revoke (cancel) registration with the ACNC

-To cancel your registration as a charity with the ACNC, you need to fill in and submit Form 5A: Application to revoke charity registration.
+To cancel your registration as a charity with the ACNC, you need to fill in and submit our form to apply to revoke charity registration, you can do this through the Charity Portal.
 Before applying to cancel your charity’s registration, you must submit your most recent Annual Information Statement.
 If you don’t do this, you must explain why it is not necessary when you apply to cancel your registration.